ChrisDietrich405/english-in-eight/README.md

-# dietrich-landcare-next
+# english-in-eight-next

-My oldest son needed a website for his business so here it is.
-For this project I used object oriented programming.
-I used SASS for the styling and the Emailjs library for the contact functionality.
+I built this website for my English students.
+I used NextJS, Material UI and EmailJS.
+I also added Docker.

 ## How To Run This Project

-1. Clone project (in terminal add `git clone https://github.com/ChrisDietrich405/dietrich-landcare-react-final`)
+1. Clone project (in terminal add `git clone https://github.com/ChrisDietrich405/english-in-eight-next`)
 2. Install dependencies (in terminal run `npm install`)
 3. Run project (in terminal run `npm start`)